Discover merchant services: What businesses need to know

 Who uses Discover?

-Discover’s tailored products and services have helped it maintain a strong position in the competitive credit card market, catering to a range of market segments and creating a suite of offerings with diverse appeal.
+Discover’s customized products and services have helped it maintain a strong position in the competitive credit card market, catering to a range of market segments and creating a suite of offerings with diverse appeal.
 The primary customers and business types that use Discover are outlined below.

 Benefits of accepting Discover